Introduction

 1. Environment Information:

-2. Description of the vulnerability or security issue.
+2. Description of the vulnerability or security issue:

-3. Affected module, system, or feature.
+3. Affected module, system, or feature:

 4. Reproduction Steps:

-• Test data or payloads used.
+• Include test data or payloads used

 5. Impact Assessment:

-• Data at risk (e.g., user information, credentials).
+• What data is at risk (e.g., user information, credentials) ?

-• Severity assessment and exploitability details.
+• Severity and exploitability of the issue.

-• Access level required for exploitation.
+• Access level needed for exploitation.

-• Conditions necessary to trigger vulnerability.
+• Conditions required to trigger a vulnerability.

 • Availability of Proof of Concept (PoC) exploits.

-• Actions an attacker can perform post-exploitation.
+• Actions an attacker could perform after exploiting a vulnerability.

 • Detectability of exploitation.

-Submission Format:
+Submission Format

-Reports should be submitted using the Sample VAPT Report Sheet formatThis format is designed to ensure that all necessary information is included in the report, making it easier for us to understand and address the vulnerability.
+Please submit reports using the Sample VAPT Report Sheet format.
+This ensures that all essential information is captured, making it easier for us to understand and address the vulnerability.

 Ensuring Product Updates: